Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 ### Forward compatibility

 Forward compatibility is not guaranteed.
 Implementations MAY be able to read messages from future releases of the protocol with the same MAJOR version.
 Implementations MAY also be able to read messages from future releases of the protocol with a different MAJOR version.

+!!! note

+    In practical terms, new MINOR versions of the protocol usually introduce new types of messages that previous implementations do not know how to handle.
+As long as the producer does not use the new messages in the stream, consumers implementing the previous protocol version will be able to read the stream.

+    However, implementations will generally refuse to read a stream that is marked as using a higher protocol version than they support (see: [stream options: `version` field](#stream-options)).
+If you, as a producer, do not intend to use the new features of the protocol, we recommend you mark the stream with the lowest applicable version (see the version table above for a correspondence between features and versions).
+This way, older implementations will be able to read the stream.

 ## Actors and implementations